Super Connected: Super Connected: live performances

 The first day of the tour coincided with growing global debates about the harms of smartphone use, particularly among children and teenagers.
 During this period, public discourse intensified around the mental health impact of excessive screen time.
 UK Parliament held its first debate on the effects of social media on children, while articles such as The Independent’s “Screens and Teens: How Phones Broke Children’s Brains” and The Guardian’s “Are Kids Losing Their Love of Music?” highlighted the societal consequences of technology overuse.
 Internationally, Danish Prime Minister Mette Frederiksen proposed a 15+ age limit for social media across the EU, and the New York governor introduced a bill to ban smartphones in schools.
 The production of Super Connected mirrored these discussions by exploring the effects of digital dependency with audience interaction which became a defining feature of the tour.
 Each performance began with a “PhoneFreeze” ritual, where audience members placed their phones in lockable pouches to encourage full engagement with the show.
 Afterward, attendees could participate in optional "Screenless Social" discussions with the creative team.

 Writing for Get ready To Rock after the Cockpit Theatre show, James Ollerenshaw said:

 "The production challenges us to reflect on our own relationship with social media and screen usage.
 I for one will be thinking twice about next using my smartphone and tablet."

 As the tour gained momentum, growing attention from healthcare professionals led to a private showcase of the production in Soho for leading National Health Service doctors from campaign group Health Professionals for Safer Screens, who subsequently went on to give evidence in Parliament about the harms of smartphones on children.

 Attention from educators culminated in the first show at a school; Harrodian School in London, marking an important step in engaging younger audiences and educational institutions directly.
 The performance at the school sparked conversations about the role of technology in students' lives and the importance of healthier digital habits in an age of increasing screen dependency.

+International premiere (2026)

+In February 2026, the production had its international premiere as part of the inaugural OFF February festival in Madrid.
+The Tim Arnold Company presented Super Connected at the Teatro Soho Madrid on 20 February.
+The performance coincided with a period of intensified public debate in Spain regarding digital safety, following Prime Minister Pedro Sánchez's announcement of plans to restrict social media access for minors under 16.